Dilmun Hill Student Farm

 Circular Bionutrient Economy

-The new high tunnel is dedicated to a research project that seeks to recycle nutrients from human and agricultural waste into fertilizer.
-Connecting sanitation and agriculture in this way can add valuable nutrients to the soil where they are needed, and keep them out of aquatic environments where they are harmful.
+One of the high tunnels is dedicated to a research project that seeks to recycle nutrients from human and agricultural waste into fertilizer.
+Connecting sanitation and agriculture in this way can add valuable nutrients to the soil where they are needed.

 Produce Production